DHCP Relays

 line.

-Show DHCP Relay Status
+Show DHCP Relay Information

-Run the nv show service dhcp-relay
+To show DHCP relay configuration information, run the nv show service dhcp-relay

 command for IPv4 or the nv show service dhcp-relay6